 “Where a Guarantee has terminated by payment, expiration, cancellation or otherwise, retention of the Guarantee or of any amendments thereto shall not preserve any rights of the Beneficiary under the Guarantee.”

-In practice, when returning the original bank guarantee, the beneficiary signs a waiver releasing the bank for any further liability under the guarantee.
+When returning the original bank guarantee, the beneficiary signs a waiver releasing the bank for any further liability under the guarantee.

 3. Other Practical Difficulties